 In general, some aspects of therapy and counselling are the same, no matter which approach you choose: the expectations you bring to your counselling sessions, the match between your understanding of the problems and your therapist’s understanding of the problem, and the trust and rapport that you have with your therapist.
 In fact, one research review found that 50% of the improvement seen in clients who just received active listening and support from a counsellor (called non-directive supportive therapy) was due simply to the relationship between client and therapist.1 Psychotherapy can and does work, but the professional you choose, and their match with your values, is also very important.

 When you’re looking for a professional, it’s always a good idea to ask if they are a member of a professional organization (like those listed in the next section).

 Where can I learn more?

-- Ask Us: What’s the difference between a psychiatrist and a psychologist?
+- Q&A: What’s the difference between a psychiatrist and a psychologist?

 - Visions Journal for articles about different therapy approaches

 - The Right Path for You: Finding your way to and through services in BC in Visions Journal

 - BC Psychological Association